openigtlink/OpenIGTLink/Documents/Protocol/trackingdata.md

 =======

-The TDATA message type is intended for transferring 3D positions of surgical tools, markers etc. Those positions are often measured by optical, electromagnetic or other type of 3D position sensor continuously and transferred as series of messages.
+The TDATA message type is intended for transferring 3D positions of surgical tools, markers etc. Those positions are often measured by the optical, electromagnetic, or other types of 3D position sensor continuously and transferred as series of messages.
 Since it is important for software that receives TDATA to control data flow, STT_TDATA query data type has interval field to control the frame rate of consecutive messages.